nicklitvin/teamBattle/README.md

 # Setup

-install all packages (Typescript, Jest)
+install all packages (Typescript, Jest, Socket.io, Express, and more)

 ```
 npm install